 - Better battery

-According to MacRumors, developers have taken advantage of the extra space and put in a better (yet thinner) battery: however, this would not mean longer battery life, as the handset will include LTE chips, which consume more power.
-Currently, the talk time on the iPhone 4S is up to 14 hours in 2G or up to 8 hours in 3G, and we dont expect any changes for iPhone5 hoping for the best, though.
+According to MacRumors, developers have taken advantage of the extra space and put in a better (yet thinner) battery: however, this wouldn't mean longer battery life as the handset will include LTE chips, which consume more power.
+Currently, the talk time on the iPhone 4S is up to 14 hours in 2G or up to 8 hours in 3G, and we dont expect any changes for iPhone 5.
+Hoping for the best, though!

 There has also been much talk about the CPU that would be used with iPhone 5: following the 2-year cycle for radical changes made with Apple products, we expect an improved version of the A5X.

-If we are to believe the leakers, the phone has a metal back, a smaller dock connector and the 3.5 mm headset jack has been relocated along the bottom, the “Home Screen” button being where it usually is.
-We also know that Apple doubles the maximum available capacity of its smartphones every two years, therefore giving us 64GB of memory this year.
+If we are to believe the leakers, the phone has a metal back, a smaller dock connector, and the 3.5 mm headset jack has been relocated along the bottom.
+The "Home Screen" button is staying where it always has been.
+We know Apple doubles the maximum available capacity of its smartphones every two years, therefore giving us 64GB of memory this year.

-As with every launch, we are expecting Apple not to lose track of the bigger picture and offer performance enhancements with mainly the same clean, functional design that gives its products their appeal.
+As with every launch, we're expecting Apple not to lose track of the bigger picture, and to offer performance enhancements with the same clean, functional design.

-A note to excited Apple fans: don’t drop the phones after purchasing and if you do, be sure to have a backup made of all your data so you dont lose it if anything happens to your device.
-The iPhone Backup Extractor can help you recover it, and we will soon have a Pro version covering encrypted backups as well.
+A note to excited Apple fans: don't drop the phones after purchasing, and -- if you do -- be sure to have a backup made of all your data so you dont lose it. iPhone Backup Extractor can help you recover it.
+Fear not!